ooddle

 How ooddle Helps

 We do not promise that nighttime panic will disappear in a week.
 We do promise that with daily Mind and Recovery practice, the attacks become rarer, shorter, and less terrifying.
-Most people in our community report a meaningful drop in frequency within thirty days.
+Many people in our community report a meaningful drop in frequency within thirty days, and most who stay consistent for sixty days find that the 3 AM wakings have either stopped entirely or become manageable enough to ignore.

 Ready to try something different?